nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-Note that the members of the global group security-server-owners are managed automatically by the central server and cannot be added or removed manually.
+Note that the members of the global group security-server-owners are managed automatically by the Central Server and cannot be added or removed manually.

 To add subsystems of X-Road members to a global group, follow these steps.
 1. In the Navigation tabs, select Settings --> Global Resources.